 Holly Raider is the Managing Director of Executive Education and a Clinical Professor of Management.
 Holly has published research on career development, economic transactions, and technology management.
 She holds a B.A. from Barnard College and a Ph.D. from Columbia University.
 From 1993-1998 Holly was a scholar at the Interuniversity Center for Social Science Theory and Methodology in Groningen, Netherlands.

-Holly is responsible for the strategic direction of faculty and curriculum in Executive Education, overseeing faculty recruitment and development, program innovation, and continuous improvement.
+Holly is responsible for the strategic direction of faculty and curriculum in Executive Education, overseeing faculty recruitment and development, program innovation, and continuous improvement to assure exceptional educational.
 She leads strategic global learning partnerships with corporations, government, healthcare systems, professional sports organizations, and international universities.
 Holly also provides stewardship for Kellogg's learning exchange with the US ARMY.

 Holly co-led the reorganization and development of the Executive Education unit, including rebuilding the marketing team and creating a corporate business development team.
 Holly conceived and launched the team that partners with faculty and external partners in the development and implementation of face to face and online learning, including Kellogg's first fully-online non-degree version of MBA curricula.
 She also forged programmatic innovation and bridged across Northwestern University to create inter-disciplinary collaboration and curriculum.
 Holly designed and spearheaded Kellogg's Advanced Management Program to prepare senior leaders for enterprise-wise leadership responsibilities, created Leading Into the Future: Managing in a Changing World, and conceived and launched Kellogg's innovative teaching incubator, SPARK.